 On April 29, 2011, we entered into a purchase agreement with 29 accredited investors to consummate the private placement.
 In the private placement, Special Situations Fund III QP, L.P., Special Situations Cayman Fund, L.P. and Special Situations Private Equity Fund, L.P. (collectively, the "SSF Funds") purchased a total of 7,000 shares of our preferred stock and related warrants, which represented beneficial ownership of approximately 6.14% of our preferred stock and 17.87% of our common stock (and approximately 39% of the preferred stock issued in the private placement) prior to the consummation of the migratory merger (including the reverse split of our common stock effected thereby), giving effect to the limitations on conversion of our preferred stock.
-As of March 20, 2012, the SSF Funds held 583,695 shares of our common stock and warrants to purchase 291,667 shares of our common stock, representing beneficial ownership of approximately 9.36% of our common stock.
+As of February 28, 2013, the SSF Funds held 473,090 shares of our common stock and warrants to purchase 291,667 shares of our common stock, representing beneficial ownership of approximately 8.34% of our common stock.
 MGP Advisers Limited Partnership ("MGP") is the general partner of the Special Situations Fund III QP, L.P.
-AWM Investment Company, Inc. ("AWM") is the general partner of MGP, the general partner of and investment adviser to the Special Situations Fund III QP, L.P. and the Special Situations Private Equity Fund, L.P.
+AWM Investment Company, Inc. ("AWM") is the general partner of MGP, the general partner of and investment adviser to the Special Situations Cayman Fund, L.P. and the investment adviser to Special Situations Fund III QP, L.P. and the Special Situations Private Equity Fund, L.P.
 Austin W. Marxe and David M. Greenhouse are the principal owners of MGP and AWM.
 Through their control of MGP and AWM, Messrs.
 Marxe and Greenhouse share voting and investment control over the portfolio securities of each of the SSF Funds.

 In the private placement, Park West Investors Master Fund, Limited and Park West Partners International, Limited (collectively, the "Park West Funds") purchased a total of 3,000 shares of our preferred stock and related warrants, which represented beneficial ownership of approximately 2.63% of our preferred stock and 8.53% of our common stock (and approximately 17% of the preferred stock issued in the private placement) prior to the consummation of the migratory merger (including the reverse split of our common stock effected thereby).
-As of March 20, 2012, the Park West Funds held 100,001 shares of our common stock and warrants to purchase 125,000 shares of our common stock, representing beneficial ownership of approximately 2.45% of our common stock.
+As of February 28, 2013, the Park West Funds held warrants to purchase 125,000 shares of our common stock, representing beneficial ownership of approximately 1.37% of our common stock.
 Peter S. Park is the sole member and manager of Park West Asset Management LLC, the investment manager of Park West Investors Master Fund, Limited and Park West Partners International, Limited, and Mr. Park and Park West Asset Management LLC have voting and dispositive control over the securities held by the Park West Funds.